Go Live with Your App

-After you code and debug your application (including testing all your PayPal NVP/SOAP API calls in the Sandbox), go live by moving your application to PayPal's production environment.
+After you code and debug your application, including testing all your PayPal API calls in the sandbox, move your application to PayPal's production environment to go live.

 To take your application live:

 - Ensure your application adheres to the PayPal Application Policies and Guidelines.